Skip to content

 η=m22+m2\eta = \frac{m^2}{2 + m^2}

 At full modulation (m=1m = 1), efficiency is only 1333.3%\frac{1}{3} \approx 33.3\%.
 At m=0.5m = 0.5 it drops to 11.1%11.1\%.
-This is exactly why SSB and DSB-SC schemes exist — but for legacy systems and standards that mandate DSB-FC (like aviation VHF AM on 118–137 MHz), knowing your actual efficiency helps you budget link margin correctly.
+This is exactly why SSB and DSB-SC schemes exist — they ditch the carrier and get way better efficiency.
+But for legacy systems and standards that mandate DSB-FC (like aviation VHF AM on 118–137 MHz), you're stuck with it.
+Knowing your actual efficiency helps you budget link margin correctly instead of wondering why your receiver is 5 dB worse than you calculated.

 The sideband-to-carrier power ratio is another useful metric: